How do interest only lifetime mortgages differ from normal lifetime mortgages?

 Where are Interest Only Lifetime Mortgages being used?

 In the general mortgage market, interest only mortgages are now extremely difficult to find.
-This followed changes introduced by the Mortgage Market Review in 2014.
+They are generally aimed at higher income applicants with high valued properties.
 There are many interest only mortgages coming to the end of their term with no means of them being paid off, and this is causing hardship for some.

 Andy Wilson is seeing a growing number of approaches for lifetime interest only mortgages loan from clients who have such normal interest only mortgages with a mainstream lender.
 Their terms are ending and they do not have the means to pay off the outstanding mortgage.
 It is estimated that 40,000 interest only mortgages a year will mature up to 2034, with many in this situation.